-If you are a member of the press and have questions about Inverness Village or its residents, or would like a tour of the campus, please contact Eric Anderson, Director of Communications, Asbury Communities, at 301-250-2057.
+If you are a member of the press and have questions about Inverness Village or its residents, or would like a tour of the campus, please contact Cathy Canning, Communications Manager, Asbury Communities, at 301-250-2103.

 1. Established in 2003, Inverness Village is a Tulsa, Okla.-based continuing care retirement community that offers a vibrant retirement lifestyle paired with a secure plan for the future.

-2. Inverness Village is part of Asbury, the 15th largest not-for-profit system of continuing care retirement communities in the United States, operating eight communities in Maryland, Pennsylvania, Oklahoma and Tennessee.
+2. Inverness Village is part of Asbury, the 16th largest not-for-profit system of continuing care retirement communities in the United States, operating eight communities in Maryland, Pennsylvania, Oklahoma and Tennessee.
 In 2017, Asbury held $125.6 million in reserves and posted net operating revenues of $226 million.

 3. Many of the community’s 180 associates work in hospitality-related or health-care positions.